Online Bachelor of Science in Astronomical and Planetary Sciences

 Invalid phone number.
 Please try again.

-As an astronomy student, you’ll gain skills in coding, communication and problem solving, including how to break down and tackle complex problems using modern statistical data analysis techniques with computers.
+As a student in this program, you’ll gain skills in coding, communication and problem solving, including how to break down and tackle complex problems applying modern statistical data analysis techniques using computers.

-What can I do with this astronomy degree?
+What you can do with a bachelor’s in astronomy

-Upon graduation, you can expect to find careers in fields that value scientific knowledge.
-This includes the ability to use modern statistical data analysis techniques.
+Upon completing this program, you can pursue careers in fields that value scientific knowledge.
+These types of careers involve the use of modern statistical data analysis techniques.
 You may also find jobs within K-12 STEM teaching, writing and journalism, science policy or statistical data analysis and computer programming.

-Additionally, because this astronomy bachelor’s degree focuses on critical thinking and innovative problem-solving, it may prepare you for law school or other graduate school opportunities related to this skill set.
-However, if you plan to apply to a graduate program in astronomy or astrophysics or pursue a path as a university professor or professional astronomer, you’ll need additional advanced coursework in mathematics and physics and in-person research experience.
+Additionally, because this astronomy degree focuses on critical thinking and innovative problem-solving, it may prepare you for law school or other graduate school opportunities related to this skill set.
+However, if you plan to apply to a graduate program in astronomy or astrophysics, or pursue a path as a university professor or professional astronomer, you’ll need additional advanced coursework in mathematics and physics, as well as in-person research experience.
+To meet these graduate school requirements, you should consider pursuing the on-campus Bachelor of Science in earth and space exploration with a concentration in astrophysics program.

 Will my degree say 'online'?